Best Detectify Alternative: Attaxion EASM Platform

 Attaxion is better than Detectify at one of main functions of an EASM platform – external asset discovery.
 It offers broader asset coverage and is capable of finding more different types of assets.
 You can only protect the assets that you’re aware of, and with Attaxion, you’ll be aware of more assets than with Detectify, which makes it a great Detectify alternative.
 Attaxion is also more affordable than Detectify.

-On the other hand, Detectify has been on the market for a while, so it offers some advanced functionalities such as code snippets showing where a vulnerability is present and custom policies.
-But it can discover and protect fewer assets, thus not completely covering your organization’s external attack surface.
+On the other hand, Detectify has been on the market for a while, so it offers some advanced functionalities such as payload-based vulnerability scanning and custom policies.
+However, it can discover and protect fewer assets, thus not completely covering your organization’s external attack surface.

 Ready to try Attaxion EASM?
 Start a 30-day free trial, or request a personal demo.